 - Special Collections, Carrier Library, James Madison University

-- Harrisonburg-Rockingham Historic Properties Collection, 1989-2006
+- Harrisonburg-Rockingham Historic Properties Collection

-Collection No.: SC 0195
+- Collection No.:

-- 4 boxes, 1 flat file; 2.64 cubic feet
+- 4 boxes, 1 flat file, 2.64 Cubic Feet

 - The collection contains National Register of Historic Places nomination forms and supporting documents, maps, floor plans and images for properties in the vicinity of Rockingham County and the City of Harrisonburg generated by students in James Madison University's Historic Preservation class, 1989-2006.